Inside the Systems

 What People Misunderstand About News Cycles

 Coverage ending doesn't mean resolution.
 When media attention moves on, the underlying situation usually continues.
 War coverage may stop, but wars continue.
 Policy debates may fade from headlines while legislation proceeds.
 Following news cycles gives a distorted sense of when things are resolved.
+This is one of the most consequential effects of news cycle dynamics: audiences equate the end of coverage with the end of the story, when in reality the two are entirely disconnected.

 Journalists don't coordinate coverage.
 The similarity of coverage across outlets looks like coordination but usually reflects similar incentives and information sources.
 Outlets respond to the same events, follow the same leads, and react to each other's coverage, creating similarity without conspiracy.